 Luckily, like most things, fleas have a kryptonite.
 At least, the larvae do.
 According to Common Pests, "Flea larvae will die when exposed directly to sunlight."
 However, that's only the larvae.
 While many people believe fleas are repelled by light, light actually just makes them hide better.

 "This is false, as fleas are repelled by light and prefer to burrow deep in carpet and fur," Common Pests continues.
 "They are attracted to body warmth, carbon dioxide, and vibrations."

 Related: 21 Ways to Comfort Your Dog During Fireworks

-According to Academy Animal, dogs can get fleas from the dog park, kennel or groomer, from visitors, or even from you if you've unknowingly been exposed to fleas.
+According to Academy Animal, dogs can get fleas from the dog park, kennel, groomer, visitors, or even you if you've unknowingly been exposed to fleas.
 Alternatively, dogs can simply get fleas from the grass in your backyard.
 Fleas tend to latch onto other animals, too—not just dogs.
 So, if a deer, squirrel, rabbit, or even mouse takes a walk through your grass, dropping off a flea as it goes, your dog is susceptible to that flea then jumping on.